Stop Efficiency

 | Below 50% | Poor | You are giving back more than half of what the market offers.
 Major exit problem. |

-A Stop Efficiency above 80% on a consistent basis indicates that your exit rules are well-calibrated to the types of moves your strategy captures.
+A Stop Efficiency above 80% sustained across at least 100 trades and across both trending and ranging regimes indicates that your exit rules are well-calibrated to the types of moves your strategy captures.

 A Stop Efficiency below 50% means you are routinely watching trades reach strong profit levels and then giving most of it back before exiting.
 This is one of the most common and most costly problems in discretionary trading.